Archive for the ‘Assembly of God’ Category

 Barnhart also survived, but is still in recovery.
 Charges are pending.

 I usually read newspaper accounts of people’s praise to God for taking them through tragedy prepared to wince.
 So often, people praise God for their safety at other people’s expense.
-Their praise seems insensitive, unbalanced, unaware that bad things simply happen to good people
+Their praise seems insensitive, unbalanced, unaware that bad things simply happen to good people because we live in a fallen, unjust world.

 The Problem with Pentecostal Distinctives